Skip to main content

 • SMO 1: Quality Assurance

 Only members of the Institute of Chartered Accountants of Sri Lanka (CA Sri Lanka) are authorized to conduct statutory audits in Sri Lanka.
-Although CMA Sri Lanka is not responsible for establishing a quality assurance (QA) review system, the institute supports the adoption and implementation of a QA system that is aligned with SMO 1 through dialogue with those responsible—CA Sri Lanka and the Sri Lanka Accounting and Auditing Standards Monitoring Board.
-As of 2017, a Board member of CMA Sri Lanka has been appointed to the Quality Assurance Board of CA Sri Lanka.
+Accordingly, CMA Sri Lanka does not have responsibility for establishing or operating a quality assurance (QA) review system.
+Responsibility for QA reviews rests with CA Sri Lanka and the Sri Lanka Accounting and Auditing Standards Monitoring Board (SLAASMB).

 Current Status: Sustain